Rights & Responsibilities

 9. Making Satisfactory Academic Progress towards completing their degree program in a timely manner.
 You must meet these minimum requirements in order to participate in the federal aid programs.
 KVCC offers a number of resources (Marden Center for Student Success, TRIO Project) to help you succeed academically and we expect that you will fully utilize them.

-10. Understanding that student financial aid recipients who complete a semester receiving all F-grades as a result of non-attendance will have their aid adjusted according to federal regulations and will be required to repay part or all of the federal/state student aid funds received.Students receiving all F-grades who have borrowed under the Federal Stafford loan program will be required to complete a Federal Stafford Loan Exit Interview.
+10. Understanding that student financial aid recipients who complete a semester receiving all F-grades as a result of non-attendance will have their aid adjusted according to federal regulations and may be required to repay part or all of the federal/state student aid funds received.Students receiving all F-grades who have borrowed under the Federal Stafford loan program will be required to complete a Federal Stafford Loan Exit Interview.

 11. Reporting private sources of student financial aid to Financial Aid Office.
 Please submit a copy of your outside scholarship award letter to the Financial Aid Office.